FRS417-DataScienceBiologists/tsin410/lab4_hw_rev.md

 ## 16 Lagomorpha               1.18             57.0           715.
 42
 ## 17 Insectivora              1.15              6.06           33.1    91
 ```
+##Proboscidea has the longest gestation.
+These are elephants

 ## Push your final code to [GitHub](https://github.com/FRS417-DataScienceBiologists)
 Make sure that you push your code into the appropriate folder.
 Also, be sure that you have check the `keep md` file in the knit preferences.